Master of Arts (MA) in Clinical Mental Health Counseling

 Thus, the MA in Clinical Mental Health Counseling degree program is committed to educating and training students to enter a professional career as master’s-level counseling practitioners who can function ethically and effectively as skilled professionals with demonstrated knowledge of social and cultural diversity.
 Students are prepared for licensure as professional counselors in the state of Colorado and alumni serve clients throughout North America.

-For academic year 2014-2015, there were 19 graduates of Argosy University, Denver’s Master of Arts degree in Clinical Mental Health Counseling program.
-Our graduates consistently achieve high pass rates on licensing examinations.
-Approximately 88% of graduates passed the NCE licensure exam on their first attempt.
-Of the admitted students, 74% graduated from the program in the expected time period and 35.7% of graduates actively seeking jobs are employed within 6 months of graduating.
+Over the past five years, there were 105 graduates of Argosy University, Denver’s Master of Arts degree in Clinical Mental Health Counseling program.
+Of the admitted students, there is an average of 74% of students who graduate from the program in the five year time period while 35.7% of graduates actively seeking jobs are employed within 6 months of graduating.
+Approximately 9.6% of graduates acquired licensure, 16.2% are still working on completing the experiential prerequisites, 3.8% stated they were not pursuing licensure, and 70.5% did not respond to our request for information.

 This Argosy University, Denver mental health counseling degree program is designed to prepare you for a career as a counselor who may work in a variety of settings, including: